CppCon/CppConCodeOfConduct/code_of_conduct.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff.
 Conference staff will be wearing "CppCon Staff" t-shirts.
 You may also contact hotel staff and ask to be put in touch with the conference chair &mdash; Jon Kalb.

-If the matter is especially urgent, please contact any of these individuals or email conduct@cppcon.org:
+If the matter is especially urgent, please contact any of these individuals or email the code of conduct team at conduct@cppcon.org:

 - Guy Davidson (he/him)
 - Inbal Levi (she/her)
-- Karen Krueger (she/her)
 - Sy Brand (they/them)

+The code of conduct team is empowered to, amongst other things:

+- eject any participant from the conference (including speakers and organisers)
+- cancel a presentation in progress or scheduled
+- close down any online presentation chat forum

 Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.